micahprobst/micahprobst/README.md

 ## 🌟 Background

-- 🎯 **Philosophy B.A.** from CU Boulder with focus on epistemology and ethics
+- 🎯 **Philosophy B.A.** from CU Boulder with an unofficial focus on epistemology and ethics
 - 🏆 **Early Graduate** at 19 through accelerated academic path
 - 📜 **Business Certificates** from Front Range Community College
 - 🧗 **Rock Climbing & Martial Arts** enthusiast